Hyperbolic Heegaard splittings and Dehn twists: A precise version of the theorem

 As $\mb{M}_\gamma$ is the double of $H-\gamma$, the cusp $\mb{T}(\gamma)$ is itself the double of $U=\mb{T}(\gamma)\cap (H-\gamma)$.
 The boundary of $U$ decomposes as a Heegaard surface part $A=U\cap(\partial H-\gamma)$, which is the union $A=A_1\cup A_2$ of two cuspidal neighborhoods of the ends of the finite area hyperbolic surface $\partial H-\gamma$, and a handlebody part $\partial U-A$ which is a properly embedded annulus in $H-\gamma$.

 The boundary of $\mb{T}(\gamma)$ is the double of the annulus $\partial U-A$.
 We choose and fix for the rest of the paper two simple closed curves in $\partial\mb{T}(\gamma)$ whose homology classes form a basis for the first integer homology of $\partial\mb{T}(\gamma)$: \begin{itemize} \item{The curve $\alpha$ is a component of $\partial A$.} \item{The curve $\beta$ is the double of an arc $\kappa$ joining the two boundary components of the annulus $\partial U-A$.
-Note that the homology class of $\beta$ does not depend on the choice of the arc.} \end{itemize}
+Note that the homology class of $\beta$ does not depend on the choice of the arc.} \end{itemize} See Figure~\ref{fig:cusp_torus} for an illustration.